-Since the IBEX merger after over two and half years of systematic exploration by our new technical team the Company has refined our ground position in this belt from over $1400 \, \mathrm{km^2}$ to less than $800 \, \mathrm{km^2}$ .
-Reinterpretation of existing data (including relogging, and block model analysis, of over 24,000 metres of drilling at Bronze Fox), the acquisition of additional geophysical data (induced polarization, gravity & magnetics at both projects) and first phase drilling at East Tsagaan Suvarga ("East TS") have advanced both projects significantly resulting in new and exciting geological targets - in total 5 now large scale and independent targets proposed for drilling at these two flagship and known mineralised project.
-For their respective stages of exploration these targets are considered as good as you get within a global setting.
-Confirmation of our geological models with positive results from the proposed drilling have the potential to demonstrate, and in time, elevate both projects to Tier 1 or world-class status.
+Since the IBEX merger after over three years of systematic exploration by our new Technical Team the Company has refined our ground position in this belt from over 1500km2 to less than 800km2.
+Reinterpretation of existing data (including relogging, and block model analysis, of over 24,000 metres of drilling at Bronze Fox), the acquisition of additional geophysical data (induced polarization, gravity & magnetics at both projects) and first phase drilling at East TS have advanced both projects significantly with the recent funding supporting a multipe phase and extensive drilling program over 2019/2020, and an active project generation function.